harzav/TR_PPI_project/README.md

 **!
 Important !**

-For the creation of the regression models, the HDOCKlite endpoint is necessary.
-For the calculation of this endpoint (and additionally the MMGBSA endpoint) run the Python script:
+For the creation of the regression models, the MM-GBSA endpoint is necessary.
+For the calculation of this endpoint (and additionally the HDOCK Docking Score endpoint) run the Python script:

 ```
 HDOCK_MMGBSA.py